CodeGuppyPrograms/ExternalImages/README.md

 2. Use [in-code defined sprites](https://codeguppy.com/code.html?t=_sprites_custom&list=coding) (recommended for people that like to draw their own sprites on paper)

-3. Build sprites from images stored on an external server
+3. Build sprites from images stored on an external server (this article)

-# Using external images and sprites

-This page describes briefly, how to use external images and sprites with [codeguppy.com](https://codeguppy.com)

 ## Step 1: Host images on an external server